Development in AL

 Developing extensions in Visual Studio Code

-Using the AL Language extension for Visual Studio Code, you will get the benefits of a modern development environment along with seamless publishing and execution integration with your Dynamics 365 for Finance and Operations, Business edition tenant.
+Using the AL Language extension for Visual Studio Code, you will get the benefits of a modern development environment along with seamless publishing and execution integration with your Dynamics 365 Business Central tenant.
 For more information on getting up and running, see Getting Started with AL.

 Visual Studio Code and the AL Language extension lets you do the following tasks: